prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ```

-Now the `Basket` aggregate should use the `ERP` system to request stock information before adding a product to the basket.
+The `Basket` aggregate should use the `ERP` system to request stock information before adding a product to the basket.
 The aggregate should reject the product if it is out of stock.

 *Note: We keep the example simple.
-In a real world system this stock check would include many more variants for example permanent or
+In a real world system this stock check would include many more variants, for example permanent or
 temporarily out of stock products, checkout even if a product is out of stock, and so on.*

 But how do we get the `ERP` adapter into the aggregate?
 The answer is **Method Injection**.
 The `Basket::addProduct` defines
-the `ÈRP` system as a dependency for that method.
-The caller of the method is responsible for providing an implementation.
+the `ERP` system as a dependency for that method, and the caller of the method is responsible for providing an implementation.
-We see that in action when we look at command handlers.
-For now we align the method and update our test case.
+We will see that in action when we look at command handlers.
+For now, we align the method and update our test case.

 *File: ./Basket/src/Model/Basket.php*
 ```php